psDevUK/powershellmagic/Behringer.md

 ```

 ## Something to share
 Still not feeling the lacking of abilities of the CZ-1 mini makes it easy enough to use in the sets I make.
-Here is arecent video of some nice retro sythwave sounds, I hope you enjoy :musical_note:
+Here is a recent video of some nice retro sythwave sounds, I hope you enjoy :musical_note:

 https://www.youtube.com/watch?v=12u50vPCRGk